 How can you make sure your franchise website is ready for inbound marketing?

-Establishing a logical flow between pages, and making sure visitors can get anywhere on your site in three clicks or less ensures that people find what they’re looking for easily—keeping them on your site.
+Establishing a logical flow between pages and ensuring visitors can get anywhere on your site in three clicks or less helps people find what they’re looking for, keeping them on your site.

-Another consideration many franchisors forget about—when you're implementing inbound marketing, your goal is that visitors will find pages through search that aren't necessarily your homepage.
+Another consideration many franchisors forget about: when you're implementing inbound marketing, your goal is for visitors to find pages through search that aren't necessarily your homepage.

 Because people read differently online than they do on paper, copy that lives on the web must be formatted for digital readability.

 - Write short paragraphs

 - Tell your reader what to do once they’re done reading (e.g. "check out this whitepaper").

 3. Clever design

 Design makes a big difference in how a user interacts with your site, including taking conversion actions.